The Structure of Occupational Mobility in France: Identifying Bottlenecks: A Data-driven Taxonomy

 The classification of occupations into this taxonomy depends on two thresholds, $\threshacc$ and $\threshtrans$, that separate the low and high regimes for the accessibility and transferability of occupations.\footnote{Thresholds are determined by a mean-shift clustering algorithm \citep{comaniciu2002mean}.
 Specifically, we use the MeanShift implementation from the scikit-learn package in Python with a bandwidth of 3 \citep{pedregosa2011scikit}.
 To ensure robustness, we employed both spectral clustering and k-means clustering (for each dimension separately), which resulted in similar threshold values \citep{pedregosa2011scikit}.} Figure \ref{fig:taxonomypanel}(a) shows that the defined taxonomy clusters are well partitioned in the data of the French labor market.\footnote{We perform a significance testing with a random network, preserving both in- and out-degree distributions as in the labor market, to confirm that the cluster sizes of the French labor market are significant.
 This suggests that the findings are intricacies specific to the labor market's flows, and not merely due to the distribution of in- and out-degrees of occupations.} Appendix \ref{appx:taxonomy} provides a comprehensive table of occupations within each cluster.

 The cluster of Condenser occupations contains the largest number of occupations (348 out of 371), describing 94\% of the total person-year datums in the dataset and 94\% of estimated total wages in 2020, thus indicating the economic significance of this phenomenon.\footnote{We compute estimated total wages as the sum over occupations' median wage multiplied by the number of employees in the occupation} The categories of Channel (8 occupations), Hub (8 occupations), and Diffusers (7 occupations) make up the remaining set of occupations.
 The large share of condensers could be interpreted as a general trend of specialization: over the course of a career one specializes in terms of experience and skill, therewith inadvertently reducing the transferability to other occupations.
 In fact, for 3 out of 5 occupations (59.6\%) the expected transferability of the next occupation is lower than a person's current occupation.
+This aligns with human capital theory, which posits that as workers accumulate specific human capital, the returns to staying in their current role increase, making transitions less attractive.

+However, it is important to note that while human capital theory provides one explanation, our analysis focuses solely on occupational transitions between the current and subsequent occupations across all workers, without tracing individual career paths through the labor market.

 Figure \ref{fig:sizevsAT} shows the relation between the number of employees in a given occupation to the occupation's accessibility and transferability metrics.
 As expected, highly accessible occupations have a higher number of employees given the diversity of occupations, both from within and across communities, that transfer into these occupations.
 By contrast, more transferable occupations, i.e. those with a more diverse set of outside options, are generally smaller.
 This highlights the condensation effect: within a community of occupations, there are inroads via highly-accessible occupations, but only a smaller fraction of individuals transition into highly transferable occupations that allow for a higher degree of inter-community mobility.